dev-dull/PyTerraBackTyl/README.md

 - Create the directories and service account for PyTerraBackTYL:
     - Create the non-privileged user that will run the PyTerraBackTYL service: `adduser tfbackendsvc` (this also creates a directory for the user in `/home` which you will likely need.)
     - Create the directory the PyTerrBackTYL service will run from: `mkdir /opt/pyterrabacktyl`
+    - Create the directory the service will store Terraform states in: `mkdir /opt/pyterrabacktyl/data`
     - Set directory ownership: `chown -R tfbackendsvc /opt/pyterrabacktyl`
 - Install PyTerraBackTYL and dependencies:
     - Clone the PyTerraBackTYL repository:
       - `cd /opt/pyterrabacktyl`
       - `su tfbackendsvc`
       - `git clone https://github.com/dev-dull/PyTerraBackTyl.git`
     - Install the required Python Libraries:
       - _Note_: Depending on your OS and Python installation method, the `pip3` command may be something like, `pip3.6`.
       - _Note_: Omit the `--user` flag and run as root if you want these libraries to be accessible to all users on the system.
+      - `pip3 install setuptools --user`
-      - `pip3 install flask gitpython pyyaml --user`
+      - `pip3 install flask pyyaml --user`

 #### Configuring PyTerraBackTYL:
 The contents of the `config.yaml` configuration file will largely depend on which backend module you choose to to use with PyTerraBackTYL.
 Below are the configuration items for core PyTerraBackTYL service:

+Modify `config.yaml` and set the following items to the desired values.
 - `BACKEND_SERVICE_IP: '127.0.0.1'`
   - The IP the service should listen for requests on.
 If you are unsure what to use here, set `0.0.0.0`
 - `BACKEND_SERVICE_PORT: 2442`